VibeCodeSolutions/VibeCodeSolutions/README.md

 ## 🇬🇧 About us
 **VibeCode Solutions** represents intelligent, AI-powered software solutions that merge technology and innovation.
-Our mission is to make modern AI systems more accessible for businesses and developers — from SaaS platforms to app solutions and custom automation tools.
+Our mission is to make modern AI systems more accessible for businesses, developers and users— from SaaS platforms to app solutions and custom automation tools.

 We build software that thinks ahead – designed to optimize processes, enhance productivity, and shape the future of digital intelligence.